MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/minimize-page-load-time-impact.md

 1. Open the tab where the Edge tracing tool is running, and then click the **Stop** button.
 The new trace information appears in the tool.

-Traces that are recorded by the Edge tracing tool provide a lot of information about the browser, as well as your extension webpage.
+Traces that are recorded by the Edge tracing tool provide a lot of information about the browser, as well as your extension.

 To filter the information to show only what's relevant to the webpage that your extension impacted: